Rich-Molecular-Health-Lab/zoopop/README.md

 ------------------------------------------------------------------------

-*This package is intended for educational use by UNO students enrolled in BIOL 4130: Zoo Biology.*
+*This package is intended for members of the Rich Lab but open to anyone who finds it useful.*